Berlin Christmas Markets 2026 – Dates, Locations & What to Expect

 What to Eat at the Markets

-• Bratwurst: A classic German grilled sausage.
+• Bratwurst: A classic German grilled sausage – the quintessential market snack.

 Frequently Asked Questions